MicrosoftDocs/visualstudio-docs/docs/ide/reference/how-to-change-fonts-and-colors-in-the-editor.md

 ms.workload:
   - "multiple"
 ---
-# How to: Change fonts and colors for the editor
+# How to: Change fonts and colors for the editor in Visual Studio 2017

 You can change the default font face, adjust the font size, and change the foreground and background colors for various text **Display items** in the code editor.
 When you change font settings, keep the following information in mind: